 Subject: AC and/or MA-EPD Recovery – Payment History Request

 Body: Include the following:

 Third, wait for a response from DHS.
-When DHS emails the total premium amount paid, subtract it from the MA claim total.
+When DHS emails the total premium amount paid, subtract it from the MA claim total (this includes Alternative Care).
 This figure is the final MA claim amount.

 The Program Integrity Network (PIN) is a DHS data warehouse investigatory tool that is available to county fraud investigators and collection workers.
-It allows them to pull MA claims information out of the data warehouse.
-PIN information can be a starting point to figure out what went on in an estate recovery case and estimate the potential MA claim amount in a case.
+It allows them to pull MA claims information from the data warehouse.
+PIN information can be a starting point to figure out what went on in an estate recovery case and estimate the potential MA claim amount.